 The proposed North Bimini Marine Reserve is designed to safeguard the island’s world-famous reputation for sport-fishing, while also enhancing Bimini’s tourism product and replenishing valuable fisheries stocks.
-The area serves as a “No Take” zone, where no fishery product can be harvested by anyone, and no disruptions to the marine environment can occur without specific considerations and permissions.
-Catch-and-Release fishing of Bonefish is allowed within the NBMR, as is the harvesting of Land Crabs by local Biminites.
+The area would serve as a “No Take” zone, where no fishery product can be harvested by anyone, and no disruptions to the marine environment can occur without specific considerations and permissions.
+Catch-and-Release fishing of Bonefish would be allowed within the proposed area, as well as the harvesting of Land Crabs by local Biminites.

-As one of the Shark Lab’s primary study sites for more than two decades, the NBMR also serves as critical habitat for Bimini’s lemon shark population.
+As one of the Shark Lab’s primary study sites for more than two decades, the proposed NBMR serves as critical habitat for Bimini’s lemon shark population.
 Data collected by BBFS researchers was a key factor in determining the importance and value of protecting this area, and our studies continue to monitor the ecological health of this pristine marine environment.

-BBFS research has identified 370 different animal species within the boundaries of the NBMR, including 11 that are listed Threatened, Endangered or Critically Endangered.
+BBFS research has identified over 370 different animal species within the boundaries of the NBMR, including 11 that are listed Threatened, Endangered or Critically Endangered.
 Smalltooth Sawfish (Pristis pectinata), the Bimini Boa (Epicrates striatus fosteri), and three species of sea turtle (Loggerhead, Hawksbill, & Green) all face dire threats to their survival, yet would be able to find safe refuge within the Bimini Reserve.